 Walkersville real estate is some of the most expensive in West Virginia, although Walkersville house values don't compare to the most expensive real estate in the U.S.

-When you are in Walkersville, you'll notice that it is more blue-collar than most other communities in America.
-37.57% of Walkersville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Walkersville is generally considered to be a blue-collar town.
+37.57% of the Walkersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Walkersville is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Walkersville who work in management occupations (18.28%), sales jobs (9.69%), and office and administrative support (5.94%).

 Overall, Walkersville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Walkersville does not have a public transit system used by locals to get to and from work.
+Walkersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Walkersville in 2022 was $34,641, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $138,564 for a family of four.
 However, Walkersville contains both very wealthy and poor people as well.